Henry V, Holy Roman Emperor: Judgement

-King Henry's ruthless manoeuvers and the incarceration of the pope in 1111 initiated a general change of perception.
+King Henry's ruthless maneuvers and the incarceration of the pope in 1111 initiated a general change of perception.
 The arrest of an elder was no longer regarded as a commendable act of the disempowerment of a schismatic ruler, but viewed under the aspect of betrayal of the biological father.
 Archbishop Adalbert of Mainz characterized the immediate reign of Henry V as "oppression" of "church and empire" and the upcoming "election" should bring "freedom" to the church and "peace" to the people.

 French ecclesiastical sources in particular consistently judged Henry negatively, stylized him as a troublemaker and as a traitor or tyrant.
 For the French abbot Suger of Saint-Denis, Henry was a troublemaker, who died justly within a year of his attack on France in 1124.
 For Suger, national standards did not matter, but the souvereign's attitude towards the pope constituted the decisive component for his judgment.
 For Geoffrey of Vendôme Henry was the incarnation of Judas and Richard of Cluny asserted that his childlessness was the just punishment for the betrayal of his father.
 For Hériman of Tournai, Henry was guilty of planned betrayal and treachery in Rome ("proditio et perfidia diu premeditata"), who behaved like a tyrant.
 The 1111 events in Rome were discussed throughout all Latin Christianity.
 The French annals often only mention the imprisonment of the pope by Henry.
 The events of 1111 also echoed into the far west of Europe.
 The Breton Chronicon Kemperlegiense of the Quimperlé monastery mentioned an "emperor" for the very first time among its record on the capture of the pope: "Emperor Henry came to Rome, captured Paschal by treason and forced him to take an oath".